Access Keys:

 We follow the CCEA A Level syllabus.

 Pupils are required to study two modules for AS and two modules for A2.
-The A2 modules must be the same as the AS module
+The AS and A2 modules must be the same.

-An Introduction to the Acts of the Apostles A Study of Acts, Galatians and 1 Corinthians
+1. An introduction to the Acts of the Apostles

 For more information on this course refer to the following website: